riboseinc/jekyll-theme-open-project/README.md

   default_repo_branch: main
   # Optional, default is `main`.
-  # Whenever branch name isn’t specified for some repository
+  # Whenever branch name isn't specified for some repository
   # (such as project docs or specs), this name will be used
-  # during site’s build.
+  # during site's build.
   # (See branch behavior section for details.)

   tagline: Because examples are very important